Tawâw

 YEG recognizes National Day for Truth and Reconciliation and observes it as a federal statutory holiday.
 This is more than just a day off work, this is a day to recognize and reflect on the legacy of residential schools and our commitment to reconciliation.
 On this day, we also encourage our employees to wear an orange shirt and to take time and think about what reconciliation means to them, personally and in their jobs.

-YEG employees have also been able to take part in Indigenous Awareness Training and many Indigenous celebrations prior to the pandemic.
+YEG employees have also been able to take part in Indigenous Awareness Training and many Indigenous celebrations.

 YEG Logo Collaboration with Jason Carter